MechTechnology/SmartStitch/README.md

 ## How to build/compile your own GUI Version?

-### How to compile GUI package --Windows
+### How to compile GUI package (For Windows Users)
-1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller
+1. Open a terminal and send the following command: ```pip install pyinstaller```
-2. then to create a build do: pyinstaller SmartStitchGUI.spec
+2. From the terminal, navigate to the directory where the source code was unzipped and run: ```pyinstaller SmartStitchGUI.spec```

-### How to compile a Single File GUI package --Windows
+### How to compile GUI package (For Mac & Linux Users)
-1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller
+1. install PyInstaller if you haven't yet with the following command: ```pip install pyinstaller```
-2. then to create a build do: pyinstaller SmartStitchGUI_SingleFile.spec
+2. From the terminal, navigate to the directory where the source code was unzipped and run: ```pyinstaller SmartStitchGUI_NoIcon.spec```

 - The output compiled application will not need python installed to run, but will only run on the platform it was built/compiled on.
+- Mac and Linux Compiling was not tested by me, so uh... good luck xD